Physics & Astronomy

 - Locate and order documents not held at the University of Calgary Library.

-- Cite your journal references using the Canadian Journal of Physics' instructions to authors.
+- Cite your journal references using the Journal of Applied Physics guidelines

 Links to this guide -->http://bit.ly/2dPyfaQ